AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/analytics/analytics-page-overview.md

 ## [!UICONTROL Me] Tab {#me-tab}

 The [[!UICONTROL Me] tab](/help/marketo/product-docs/marketo-sales-insight/actions/analytics/understanding-the-me-tab.md) is a great place to check on the engagement of your emails, templates, and links.
-If you're an admin in Sales Insight Actions, you can filter by any user on your team to see their stats.
+If you're an admin in [!DNL Sales Insight Actions], you can filter by any user on your team to see their stats.

 ## [!UICONTROL Team] Tab {#team-tab}